hashicorp/terraform/website/source/docs/providers/openstack/r/networking_subnet_v2.html.markdown

 ## Argument Reference

 The following arguments are supported:

+* `region` - (Required) The region in which to obtain the V2 Networking client.
+    A Networking client is needed to create a Neutron subnet.
+If omitted, the `OS_REGION_NAME` environment variable is used.
+Changing this creates a new subnet.

 * `network_id` - (Required) The UUID of the parent network.
 Changing this creates a new subnet.